NextLeaves/GraduationProject/README.md

 # GraduationProject
-Something about ducoments in graduation porject.
+Some documentation on graduation projects